simonswain/haystack/README.md

 haystack
 ========

-Haystack - Straw Twitter Consumer
+Haystack - Straw base Twitter consumer.

+This is an example of how to use [Straw](https://strawjs.com)

 # Installing